F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module2/lab1.rst

 Task 1 - Enable proactive bot defense in the DEV environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- Open the container CLI
-ssh into the contianer, make sure you are connected as user 'jenkins'
+- make sure you are connected as user 'jenkins'
-go to the application git folder. check which branches are there and what is the active branch. (git branch)
+- go to the application git folder.
+- check which branches are there and what is the active branch. (git branch)
-you should be on the 'dev' branch. the files you see belong to the dev branch.
+- you should be on the 'dev' branch. the files you see belong to the dev branch.

 .. code-block:: terminal